diamondburned/cchat/README.md

 A session is returned after authentication on the service.
 Session implements `Name()`, which should return the username most of the time.

+A session can implement `SessionSaver`, which would allow the frontend to save the session into its keyring at any time.
+Whether the keyring is completely secure or not is up to the frontend.
+For cchat-gtk, that would be using the Gnome Keyring daemon.

 #### Interfaces

 -   ServerList
 -   Icon (optional)
+-   SessionSaver (optional)

 ### Commander